Romonet: History

 2014 May – Romonet wins an inaugural Uptime Institute Brill Award (Product Services category) in conjunction with Compass Datacenters.

 2014 October – Romonet CEO publishes a controversial blog An open letter to data center investors, which gains considerable comment and feedback.

 2015 March – Romonet updates capabilities of Operations Portal, its SaaS product.

-2015 March – Romonet partners with Vapor.io, 'the world’s first hyper collapsed and truly data defined data center solution'.
+2015 March – Romonet partners with Vapor.io, 'the world's first hyper collapsed and truly data defined data center solution'.

 2016 April – Romonet launches the "world's only water analytics" for the data center.

 2017 January – Romonet launches its new certification program, Validated by ROMONET.

+2019 February – CBRE Group acquires Romonet.

 Products

 The Romonet platform

 Romonet claims they have the only cloud-based, big data software platform that models, simulates, and predicts data center investment and operational performance.
 They say their analytics platform enables energy, financial, investment, and profitability objectives.

 In November 2010, Romonet introduced Romonet Software Suite as a predictive modeling tool for data center decisions.
 Romonet claims that it uses mathematical computation and computer aided simulation to perform non-intrusive, risk-free predictive modeling.
 It does not require that the software directly interact with the data center, and can model data centers in a simulated environment.

 A Chief Architect at Intel said 'Romonet Software Suite could be a game-changer as the leading TCO/Predictive modeling solution for the data center industry.‛ and Roy Illsley, principal analyst at Ovum Ltd "Predictive modeling enables companies to analyze and compare scenarios and say whether the move makes sense or not.
 Such level of knowledge and information is a great basis to make decisions, based on better assessments."
 The company hopes that Romonet Software Suite will succeed in the growing field for data center infrastructure management (DCIM) tools.

 In November 2012, Romonet introduced Romonet Operations Portal a cloud-based solution that they intend data centre operators to use to forecast, plan, and measure business performance.